 But there are caveats, random factors and a balance sheet of multiple debts, I think:

 Specifically, of the hundreds of little loans you’ve taken out in a codebase, your skill/experience/tooling may mean that you can’t recognize many of those little loans.

-Debt isn’t in your name, it is in your employer’s (most likely)
+So tech debt isn’t in your name - it is in your employer’s name

-Broken legs?
-Not really: You can always quit that job and escape this debt completely.
+You yourself can always quit a job to escape technical debt completely.
 The Inc/Llc/Ltd/Plc is where the debt stops.
 That loan shark is going to break someone else’s legs - a whole company (companies are people too!).
 The stock market could savage their valuation but not yours.
 You just move on to a new job - you’re indemnified.

-With IDEs that support refactoring, you can face something that could be high-interest or risky debt, and eliminate it in the same commit or immediately after.
-At least in the same cycle as the creation of the apparent value that was asked for in the story/task.
+With IDEs that support refactoring, you can face something that could be high-interest or risky debt, and eliminate it a commit immediately after a functional deliverable (or in the same commit).
+At least you can in the same cycle as the creation of the apparent value that was asked for in the story/task.
 Indeed IDEs (like Intellij) can be so good, at this that you can start to look at large changes as not risky, and not debt creating.
 You end up with refactoring as an ordinary team activity, and a codebase that is “most stable”.
 Of course, none of the finance or business people care today, as we’re not communicating a debt balance sheet weekly, but that could change too.